 In July 2019, Whitney achieved her first posthumous Billboard Hot 100 hit with “Higher Love,” released as a single with producer and DJ Kygo.
 The song hit #1 on two Billboard dance charts and reached #2 on the U.K. Official Singles chart.
 In October that year, a special version of Whitney’s 1987 recording of “Do You Hear What I Hear” was released on The Best Of Pentatonix Christmas.

 In September 2019, The Estate of Whitney E. Houston and BASE Hologram announced An Evening With Whitney: The Whitney Houston Hologram Tour, an awe-inspiring and immersive live theatrical concert experience celebrating the incredible music and everlasting legacy of Whitney Houston.
-The tour will begin in February 2020 in the United Kingdom, followed by dates in Europe and North America.
+The tour began in February 2020 in the United Kingdom, to be followed by dates in Europe and North America.

 Nearly 35 years after the release of her debut album, Whitney was honored with induction into the Rock & Roll Hall of Fame Class of 2020, in recognition that her unique fusion of pop, R&B and gospel – the very roots of rock & roll – subverted genres and influenced just about every contemporary vocalist.
 Whitney’s contributions continue to touch the hearts and souls of millions of fans the world over.